Do you want to help others develop their intercultural competence?

 “How can we develop in ourselves and others the necessary mastery and concomitant humility required to be effective across cultures?”
 In our rapidly globalizing world, with increasing demands on our ability to collaborate with others from diverse backgrounds, the competence to bridge cultural differences is necessary for any sustainable, pluralistic society.

-If you have the responsibility to develop this intercultural competence in others, the Winter School on Intercultural Competence is for you.
+If you have the responsibility to develop this intercultural competence in others, the online Winter School on Intercultural Competence is for you.
 The programme is intended for professionals in the fields of intercultural competence development and internationalisation.
 It offers a comprehensive overview of intercultural training design with an emphasis on using developmental approaches to enhance cultural learning.
 It addresses questions such as: “How do I structure effective training?”
 “What kinds of participants can I encounter and how do I tailor my training to their needs?”
 “How do I deal with various kinds of resistance in a group?”

 “This training provided me with tools & concepts that I can use in my work to address intercultural competence to support staff and students to become more culturally sensitive.”